How to Set Up SNMP Monitoring for Meraki Devices

 snmpwalk -v2c -t 10 -c meraki 192.168.100.15:161 snmpwalk -v2c -t 10 -c meraki 192.168.100.16:161

-Keep in mind that the snmpwalk command would need to be modified based on the version of SNMP that was configured.
-In the above example, SNMP v2c is being used with a community string of "meraki", and the port has been left at a default of 161.
+Modify the snmpwalk command based on the SNMP version you configured.
+In the example above, SNMP v2c is used with a community string of "meraki", and the port is left at the default of 161.

 snmpwalk -v3 -t 10 -a sha -A <passphrase> -u <username> -x des -X <passphrase> -l authpriv <IP address>